bjartwolf/Kebab/README.md

 Little ML'er in F# - a workshop.
 The reason for its name might become more clear if you do some of the exercises and/or read the book.

-Used for workshops at flatMap(Oslo) and some universities and meetups...

 The exercises are based on this book, you should buy it if you are interested in knowing more about this and getting the proper explanations. http://www.amazon.com/The-Little-MLer-Matthias-Felleisen/dp/026256114X